-A few years ago in Southern California, before the state legalized adult recreational use, there was a rumor going around that if you asked to see test results for cannabis products and a dispensary didn’t have or want to provide them (which was against the law), you could be refused service and unceremoniously ejected.
+A few years ago in Southern California, before the state legalized adult recreational use, there was a rumor going around that if you asked to see test results for cannabis products and a dispensary didn’t have or want to provide them (which was against the law), you could be refused service and evicted.

-They aren’t.
 Steph Sherer, Executive Director and founder of Americans for Safe Access (ASA), the largest national member-based organization of patient advocates, boils it down: “The challenge here really is that this industry is still illegal federally.”
-This means that there is a substantial lack of support for a multi-billion dollar and potentially life-saving (certainly quality of life saving) industry still in its absolute inception.
-And while lack of funds for adequate cannabis testing is a deterrent for many, it’s not the only reason people avoid testing.“The truth is that people are not seeing this as a priority and they’re taking a short cut and theres no other way to say it,” Sherer explains.
+This means there is a substantial lack of support for a multibillion-dollar and potentially life-saving (certainly quality of life-saving) industry still in its inception.
+And while lack of funds for adequate testing is a deterrent for many, it’s not the only obstacle.“The truth is that people are not seeing this as a priority; they’re taking a shortcut, and there’s no other way to say it,” Sherer explains.

-The question becomes one of how to balance the dual necessities of enforcing health and safety measures with maximizing the rights of folks working within and relying upon the industry.
+The question becomes one of balancing the dual necessities of enforcing health and safety measures with maximizing the rights of folks working within and relying upon the industry.
 “As patient advocates we find ourselves stuck in this position where I honestly don’t believe that selling a contaminated product means you should spend ten years in prison.
-I have great respect for people who are willing to break the law to bring patients medication but that doesn’t mean you can give us whatever you want.
+I have great respect for people who are willing to break the law to bring patients medication, but that doesn’t mean you can give us whatever you want.
 We do have to stand up for ourselves and assert our right to have safe products.”

-James Jernee is co-founder of San Diego’s Torrey Pines Testing and routinely tests edibles and sometimes flower.
-Hedescribes the range of his own experiences as both patient and scientist: “I haven’t been personally evicted,” he says, “but I have been told in not so many ways that there’s no data behind their word, or excuses like we have the product but the results aren’t here yet.
-When I tell them I’m from a cannabis testing lab sometimes they’ve withheld products.
-Even among dispensaries that are good there tends to be a spectrum of what they provide that’s homemade and may not want investigated, but I’ve also had people hand me products saying test this and let me know what you think.”
+James Jernee, co-founder of San Diego’s Torrey Pines Testing, which routinely tests edibles and sometimes flower, describes the range of his own experiences as both patient and scientist.
+“I haven’t been personally evicted,” he says, “but I have been told in not so many ways that there’s no data behind their word or excuses like we have the product, but the results aren’t here yet.
+When I tell them I’m from a testing lab, sometimes they’ve withheld products.
+Even among dispensaries that are good, there tends to be a spectrum of what they provide that’s homemade and [that they] may not want to be investigated.
+But I’ve also had people hand me products to test this and tell me what you think.”
 How many surprises does he come across?
 “30% of what we test is exactly what they thought it would be; other times, it takes tweaking,” Jernee explains. “[Testing is] not just a matter of safe or unsafe.
 The levels are also in question, so things not matching up is a big part of what we’re looking for.”
 In other words, THC is great, but when you start seeing claims that flower contains above about 27%, you should be skeptical.
 There are a lot of other things in cannabis, too.
 There’s got to be some plant in your plant.

 Patient Focused Certification